Adam Thielen Player Prop Bets for NFL Week 9 | Minnesota vs. Baltimore 11/7/2021

 Recent Performances

-- Thielen put together a 78-yard performance against the Cowboys last week on six catches while being targeted nine times and scoring one touchdown.
+- In last week's game against the Cowboys, Thielen was targeted nine times and racked up six catches for 78 yards and scored one touchdown.

-- Over his last three outings, Thielen has 244 receiving yards on 19 receptions (25 targets), with two touchdowns, averaging 81.3 yards per game.
+- Over his last three games, Thielen has put up 81.3 yards per game with two touchdowns, reeling in 19 passes on 25 targets.

 Thielen's Minnesota Teammates